 Overwatering the Plant

-Feeding the plant with too much fertilizer is also not good.
-The excess dosage of nitrogen-rich vegetative growth base notes can cause the plants to leave to crawl or to curl up and down.
-Overdoing any vitamin or mineral-rich feeding to the plant will cause the leaves to curl as well, and it will scorch the tips.
+Feeding your plant too much fertilizer is also not good.
+The excess dosage of nitrogen can cause your plant’s to leaves to curl.
+Overdoing any vitamin or mineral-rich feeding to the plant will cause the leaves to curl.

 The best way to cure this is to have a feeding chart to control what you give to your plant.
-Feeding charts usually come with every fertilizer that can be downloaded on their website.
-It is feeding your plant with fertilizer; it is best to start low and slow.
+Feeding charts usually come with every fertilizer, sometimes they can be downloaded from the brand’s website.
+When using fertilizer; it is best to start low and slow.
 You may increase the dosage over time.
 Check the leaves every day to see how the plant is responding to the feeding process.
-Make sure to measure what you feed them having the correct nutrient solution with the proper pH.
 The suitable pH is about 5.8pH to 6.0 pH.

 Heat stress is hazardous to your plant.
-It can happen both indoors and outdoor cultivation, and it can even burn the leaves.
-You may see your plant’s leaves curling with brown tips.
-If you see these signs, then your plant may be suffering from heatstroke.
+It can happen both indoors and outdoors.
+A sign of this is your plant’s leaves getting burnt.
+They will turn brown at the tips and curl up.
 This is a distress signal that you have to take notice of.
-The average temperature for your plant should not be over 28 degrees Celsius, and anything above that is harmful to your plant.
+The average temperature for your plant should not be over 28 degrees Celsius.

-To be able to cure this, make sure that you adjust the temperature to your grow room.
+Adjust the temperature of your growing environment accordingly.
 For indoor growers, it is easy to adapt and to lower the temperature.
 You may utilize an air conditioning unit to cool down the temperature.
-Unfortunately, outdoor growers may have a bit of a problem controlling the temperature or exposure to the heat.
-Most cultivator uses a screen to shade to keep the plants slightly cooler.
+Unfortunately, outdoor growers have a little trouble controlling the temperature and exposure to heat.
+Most cultivators use a screen to shade the plant and keep it cool.

-If the temperature is high for indoor cultivation, just add some more grow lights to increase it.
-Weather is tough to control outdoors, though, so for outdoor growers, the best way to deal with temperature change is to have an early harvest.
-The ideal temperature for cannabis plants is 20 degrees to 28 degrees Celsius.
+Colder temperatures are also not suitable for your plants.
+Cold weather can cause curled leaves as well.
+Prolonged exposure to cold temperatures, which is less than 10 degrees Celsius, can cause curly leaves and kill your plant.
+If the temperature is low for indoor cultivation, try adding more grow lights.
+For outdoor growers, the best way to deal with temperature change is to have an early harvest.
+The ideal temperature for cannabis plants is 20-28 degrees Celsius.

 If you are planning to reproduce or to breed, it is essential to have healthy parent plants.
-Genetics will tell us that if the parent plants are healthy, they will also produce healthy offspring.
-In the case of an unhealthy parent plant, it will also pass on some disease to the offspring plant that would cause them to grow unhealthy.
-This may also be one reason why leaves are curling, so to fix the problem, you may need to feed your plant with much-needed nutrients or fertilizer to heal them from any kind of sickness.
+Healthy parents produce healthy offspring.
+In the case of an unhealthy parent plant, it may pass on diseases to the offspring that would cause them to grow into a damaged plant.
+If your plant’s leaves are curling it could be from the parent plant’s genetics.
+If you have tried all of the suggestions above, this is the likely culprit.